COVID-19 Traffic Light System changes to Green – 17 January 2023

 A safe place

-Our Council continues to strongly encourage the vaccination of its employees, contractors and visitors.
+Redland City Council is committed to providing a safe place for its employees and visitors and requires adherence to the COVID-19 Traffic Light System at Council premises.
+We encourage vaccination of our employees, contractors and visitors.
 Currently there are no vaccination mandates in place for residents accessing Council services.

 Redland City Council COVID-19 media releases